Information Technology

 The game has two phases:

-You can also request a puzzle from this site.
-Select a difficulty level and press the button "Get New Puzzle".
+You can also request a predefined puzzle.
+Select a difficulty level and press the button "Request Puzzle".
 A puzzle will be filled into the board.
 All requested puzzles can be solved by logical rules only.
 The difficulty levels have the following meaning:

 LevelSolution Strategies